czchen/czchen.github.io/resume.md

 ### Summary

-I started to contribute to debian to answer [Invitation and roll call: Debian IME Packaging Team (Call for help)](https://lists.alioth.debian.org/pipermail/pkg-ime-devel/2013-June/002985.html) from Osamu Aoki, who is one of leader of Debian Input Method Editor Packaging Team.
+I has contributed to debian since answering [Invitation and roll call: Debian IME Packaging Team (Call for help)](https://lists.alioth.debian.org/pipermail/pkg-ime-devel/2013-June/002985.html) from Osamu Aoki, who is one of leader of Debian Input Method Editor Packaging Team.
 As a team member of IME team, I help to maintain Chinese related input method packages like libchewing, ibus-chewing, gcin, hime, ....
 By doing so, I got debian maintainer permission at [Mini Debian Conf 2013](https://wiki.debian.org/DebianTaiwan/MiniDebConf2013).
 Beside input method related packages, I also package some programs I used when they are not in debian yet.

 With Kanru's advocate, I applied debian development after OSDC 2014.
 The process does not finished yet.